redsh4de/monero-site/src/content/moneropedia/en/denominations.md

 ---
-summary: 'A denomination is a proper description of a currency amount.
+summary: "A denomination is a proper description of a currency amount.
 It is oftentimes a sub-unit of the currency.
-For example, traditionally a cent is 1/100th of a particular unit of currency.'
+For example, traditionally a cent is 1/100th of a particular unit of currency."
 title: Denominations
-terms: ["denominations", "subunits", "tacoshi", "piconero", "nanonero", "micronero", "millinero", "centinero", "decinero","decanero","hectonero","kilonero","meganero","giganero"]
+terms:
+  [
+    "denominations",
+    "subunits",
+    "tacoshi",
+    "piconero",
+    "nanonero",
+    "micronero",
+    "millinero",
+    "centinero",
+    "decinero",
+    "decanero",
+    "hectonero",
+    "kilonero",
+    "meganero",
+    "giganero",
+  ]
 ---

 ### The Basics